 Enrollment Deposit and Intent to Enroll Deadline:

 / Application Evaluation and Selection Process

 We know that there is great variation among our applicants’ personal circumstances, home communities, and undergraduate schools, including those schools’ course offerings and grading practices.
 As a result, our admissions process considers all aspects of your record and experience — we do not admit applicants solely on the basis of any single criterion.
-We value the whole record — strong portfolio, excellent grades in rigorous courses, top test scores, participation in extracurricular activities, professional experiences, and evidence of leadership, awards, and service.
+We value the whole record — strong portfolio, excellent grades in rigorous courses, participation in extracurricular activities, professional experiences, and evidence of leadership, awards, and service.

 How we evaluate your Application

 The statement is where you can distinguish yourself from other applicants.
 We want you to tell us more about yourself and why you want to come to U-M and be part of the Taubman College community.
 Your response should be 500-1000 words and clearly provide us with an opportunity to get to know you on a more personal level, beyond your GPA, test scores and courses.